UAE offers Egypt $3 billion support, Saudis $5 billion

 The country's budget deficit has also widened dangerously over the last few months, prompting Mursi's government to take the risky measure of ramping up its direct borrowing from the central bank.

-In the first five months of 2013 alone, the deficit nearly doubled from the previous year to 113.4 billion Egyptian pounds ($16.2 billion), according to Finance Ministry figures.
-Annualized, this would be about 15 percent of gross domestic product (GDP), according to one economist.
+In the first five months of 2013 alone, the deficit nearly doubled from the previous year to 113.4 billion Egyptian pounds, according to Finance Ministry figures.
+Annualised, this would be about 15 percent of gross domestic product (GDP), according to one economist.

 Last year, the government had projected a deficit of 135.0 billion Egyptian pounds for the fiscal year that ended on June 30, 2013.
 But by the end of May, the deficit had already reached 202.9 billion pounds, with June yet to be reported.